 Individual In-Depth Interviews (IDI).
 Summary

-- An Individual In-depth Interview is one of the most common research methods used in User Experience studies.
+- An Individual In-depth Interview is a qualitative research technique used in User Experience research and market research.

 - IDIs are used to probe the needs fulfilled by a digital product.

 - Studies of an exploratory nature provide arguments used in making design and business decisions.